 Data Sources and Methods for the Protected Areas Indicators

-The Protected Areas indicators report the amount and proportion of Canada's terrestrial (land and freshwater) and marine area that is assessed as protected under the international definition of a protected area as "a clearly defined geographical space, recognised, dedicated and managed, through legal or other effective means, to achieve the long-term conservation of nature with associated ecosystem services and cultural values”.
-Land and/or water access, use and activities are legally restricted, permanently or temporarily, primarily for the purpose of conserving biodiversity and ecosystem function, regardless of proprietary designation (e.g., park, conservation area, wildlife reserve).
-Geographic breakdowns by jurisdiction and by ecological region are also provided.
+The Protected Areas indicators report the amount and proportion of Canada's terrestrial and marine area that is recognized under the international definition of a protected area as "a clearly defined geographical space, recognised, dedicated and managed, through legal or other effective means, to achieve the long-term conservation of nature with associated ecosystem services and cultural values."
+Footnote Land and/or water access, use, and activities within the protected area are restricted, permanently or temporarily, primarily for the purpose of conserving biodiversity and ecosystem function, regardless of proprietary designation (for example, park, conservation area, or wildlife reserve).

-The area of land and waters that is protected is a measure of human response to the loss of biodiversity and natural habitat.
-As the amount of protected area in Canada increases, more natural landscapes are withdrawn from direct human development stresses, thereby preserving ecosystem services and contributing to biodiversity conservation.
-While the results can be linked to International Union for the Conservation of Nature (IUCN) standards for management goals, the degree to which the areas are ecologically intact and protected from the combined impact of human activities is not known.
-Many countries use protected areas as the core of their programs to preserve biodiversity, ecosystems, and ecological services.
+The extent of the area of protected land and water is a measure of human response to the loss of biodiversity and natural habitat.
+As the amount of protected area in Canada increases, more natural lands and waters are withdrawn from direct human development stresses, thereby helping to preserve ecosystem services and contributing to biodiversity conservation.
+The results do not provide information on the degree to which the areas are ecologically intact and sheltered from the impact of human activities.